Paid Sick Leave Laws by State

 Rhode Island

 Rhode Island’s Healthy and Safe Families and Workplaces Act requires employers with 18 or more employees to pay sick leave.
 Employers with 17 or fewer employees are required to provide sick leave, but it may be unpaid.
-Workers earn one hour of sick leave for every 35 hours worked.
+Workers earn one hour of sick leave for every 35 hours worked, which employers can cap at 40 hours per year.

 Vermont